Dolly Parton says she doesn’t think she’ll ‘ever tour again’

 “I do not think I will ever tour again, but I do know I’ll do special shows here and there, now and then,” she told Pollstar.
 “Maybe do a long weekend of shows, or just a few shows at a festival.
 But I have no intention of going on a full-blown tour anymore.”

-However, the artist/philanthropist/actor, who’s being inducted into the Rock and Roll Hall of Fame in a Los Angeles ceremony Nov.
+However, the artist/philanthropist/actor, who will be inducted into the Rock and Roll Hall of Fame in a Los Angeles ceremony on Nov.
 5, was quite clear she has no plans to leave her fans out in the dark.

 Parton was recently seen performing in Columbus, touting her Imagination Library program, which sends monthly free books to families with kids up to 5 years old.